 I was visited by a muse one rainy night.
 I woke up and there she was—radiant, covered in paint, her sad shark eyes all teared up.
 I asked her "why are you crying?" and she said something I will never forget: "Is this tuna still edible?
 I feel like it's been in the fridge for ages."
 Then I woke up for real this time and I was surrounded by my paintings and people were cheering and shaking my hand.
 I don't know how I got there or what I've been doing for the last ten years.
 Please contact me if you know what's going on here.

-How does it feel to be a recognised and working female painter?
+How does it feel to be a recognized and working female painter?
 How would you regard your experience?

 I'll say it's more the way the world is.
 I personally like to see the world as a candyland, where everything is made of ice cream.
 Unfortunately my dentist doesn't share my worldview.
 He says I must stop munching on concrete buildings if I want to keep what's left of my teeth, but what does he know?
 He's not an artist!